by James Adrian

 In addition to explaining methods well-known to memory experts, this article introduces enhanced methods of preparation that make better use of the unique experiences and the personal preferences of the reader.

 You may have noticed that you retain new information more easily when that information is in a subject you already know a lot about.
 This is a clue.
-Associating one thing with another is the essential act of the mind that allows new cognitive events to be retained for the long term.
-Previously learned information must be associated with the new information you are trying to commit to memory.
+Associating one thing with another is the essential act of the mind that allows new information to be retained for the long term.
+Previously learned information must be associated with the new information that you are trying to commit to memory.
 This may fail to occur; it may happen unintentionally; or it may happen unconsciously.
 The most reliable learning is done both intentionally and consciously.

 Rote memorization creates a multitude of associations over time through repetition.
 Remembering, or even being conscious of, all the sights, sounds, feelings and thoughts that you experienced during the rote memorization process is not necessary.
 There are a great many associations created.
 The process leads to fast recall of the memorized items without the need to recall any of these many accidental associations.